tls-attestation/exported-attestation/draft-fossati-rats-exported-attestation.md

 # Architecture

-Designers of application layer protocols need to define payload formats for conveying exported authenticators that contain remote attestation evidence.
-They must also provide mechanisms to inform both communication partners of their ability to exchange attestation evidence and results via this specification.
+Designers of application layer protocols need to define payload formats for conveying exported authenticators that contain remote Attestation Evidence.
+They must also provide mechanisms to inform both communication partners of their ability to exchange Evidence and Attestation Results via this specification.
 This capability can be specified in a profile of this document or dynamically negotiated during protocol exchanges.

 The Exported Authenticator API defined in RFC 9261 accepts a request, a set of certificates, and supporting information as input.
 The output is an opaque token that serves as the REMOTE_ATTESTATION payload.
 Upon receipt of a REMOTE_ATTESTATION payload, an endpoint that supports secondary certificates MUST take the following steps to validate the contained token: